tbaer-umich/snake_behavior/README.md

 ## File Structure
 Once downloaded, youn should find the following folder & files in the repository:
-You can view these either by navigating to the folder in Finder or more convieniently running the command `ls -l` which shows everthing located in a folder/(directory)
+You can view these either by navigating to the folder in Finder or more convieniently by running the command `ls -l` in the terminal which shows everthing located in a folder/(directory)
 ```
 ├── train.py            # Trainer class & script
 ├── evaluate.py         # Evaluator class & script